martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 # Introduction

-The QUIC version number is critical to future extensibility of the protocol ({{!QUIC-TRANSPORT=I-D.ietf-quic-transport}}).
-Past experience with other protocols, such as TLS1.3 {{?RFC8446}}, shows that middleboxes might attempt to enforce that QUIC packets use versions known at the time the middlebox was implemented.
-This has a chilling effect on deploying experimental and standard versions on the internet.
+The QUIC version number is critical to future extensibility of the protocol ({{!RFC9000}}).
+Past experience with other protocols, such as TLS1.3
+{{?RFC8446}}, shows that middleboxes might attempt to enforce that QUIC packets use versions known at the time the middlebox was implemented.
+This deters deployment of experimental and standard versions on the internet.

-Each version of QUIC has a "salt" {{!QUIC-TLS=I-D.ietf-quic-tls}} that is used to derive the keys used to encrypt Initial packets.
+Each version of QUIC has a "salt" {{!RFC9001}} that is used to derive the keys used to encrypt Initial packets.
 As each salt is published in a standards document, any observer can decrypt these packets and inspect the contents, including a TLS Client Hello.
-A subsidiary mechanism like Encrypted Client Hello {{?ECHO=I-D.ietf-tls-esni}} might protect some of the TLS fields inside a TLS Client Hello.
+A subsidiary mechanism like Encrypted Client Hello
+{{?ECHO=I-D.ietf-tls-esni}} might protect some of the TLS fields inside a TLS Client Hello.

 This document proposes "QUIC Version Aliasing," a standard way for servers to advertise the availability of other versions inside the cryptographic